christianishimwe/daily-pennsylvanian-basic-scraper/README.md

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run:

+- Every day at 8AM UTC
-- Every day at 8PM UTC
+- Every day at 7PM UTC

-This once-daily scraping is a good rule-of-thumb, as it is generally respectful of the target website, as it does not contribute to any measurable burden to the site's resources.
+This twice-daily scraping schedule is generally respectful of the target website, as it does not contribute to any measurable burden to the site's resources.

 You can use [crontab.guru](https://crontab.guru/) to generate your own cron schedule.